TeskaLabs/CatVision-Docs/get-started/display.md

 ![Add CatVision.io SDK dependency via Android Studio](../assets/cvio_display_arch.png)

-## 0. Generate Secret API Key

-TODO ...
+## Prerequisities

+ * _CatVision.io Secret API Key_ \(see [Catvision.io API Key](//get-started/api-key.md)\)

+_Security note: We recommend to generate a dedicated API Key for each CatVision.io Display and not to share it.
+If one API Key get compromised, only one integration will be affected._

 ## 1. Obtain the authorization token